PiCiU1221/University/README.md

 # Studia

-This is a repository I am currently using to post my college work.
+This repository is currently used for posting my college work.